A 50-Year History of Recessions

 What do Recessions of History Have in Common?

-What can We Learn from Recessions in History?
+What Can We Learn from Recessions in History?